VesnaBrucoms/estranged-spirits/Data Files/Estranged Spirits Readme.txt

 A mod for Tamriel Rebuilt, Estranged Spirits adds a short dungeon and associated quest a little ways out of eastern Andothren.
 The quest focuses on player choice.

+To reach Othral Ancestral Tomb, leave Andothren through the east gate and simply follow the road until you get to a river.
+Cross it and the tomb will be on your left.

 ============
 Permissions
 ============